-A manual gas shut off valve must be field installed external to the roof top unit.
+A manual gas shutoff valve must be field installed external to the roof top unit.
 In addition, a drip leg must be installed near the inlet connection.
-A ground joint union connection is required between the external shut off valve and the unit connection to the gas valve to permit removal of the burner assembly for servicing.
+A ground joint union connection is required between the external shutoff valve and the unit connection to the gas valve to permit removal of the burner assembly for servicing.

-- 1. Route gas piping to unit so that it does not interfere with the removal of access panels.
+- Route gas piping to unit so that it does not interfere with the removal of access panels.
 Support and align piping to prevent strains or misalignment of the manifold assembly. - 2.
 All units are furnished with standard female NPT pipe connections.
-Connection pipe size is 3/4" NPT.
-The size of the gas supply piping to the unit must be based on length of run, number of units on the system, gas characteristics,

-BTU requirement and available supply pressure.
+Connection pipe sizes for CPG036 through 072 units is 1/2" NPT on 070 to 140 mBH units.
+The size of the gas supply piping to the unit must be based on length of run, number of units on the system, gas characteristics, BTU requirement and available supply pressure.
 All piping must be done in accordance with local codes or, in the absence of local codes, with the latest edition of the National Fuel Gas Code (ANSI Z223.1).